swedenconnect/technical-framework/Identity Binding.md

 ## 1. Introduction

-Public relying parties in Sweden commonly use the Swedish personal identification number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) as identifier to carry out the authorisation of the authenticated user.
-These records cannot be found in eIDAS attributes.
+Public relying parties in Sweden commonly use the Swedish personal identity number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) as the primary identifier to carry out the authorisation of the authenticated user.
+These attributes are not part of an eIDAS assertion.

-The Identity Binding Service is an extension to Swedish eIDAS-node and a part of Sweden's digital infrastructure aimed at linking records in the Swedish population register to notified eIDs from member states outside of Sweden.
+By providing an Identity Binding Service, end-users can associate their eIDAS notified eID with their record in the Swedish population register.
+And, in such manner, end-users gain access to many more digital services.

 <a name="the-identity-binding-service"></a>
 ## 2. The Identity Binding Service
+The Identity Binding Service is a part of Sweden's digital infrastructure.
+For users that have an eIDAS notified eID, it provides support in binding processes, which give end-users ability to associate their eID to a record in the Swedish pouplation register.
+As records are matched, then the identity binding can be utilized by the Swedish eIDAS-node when the end-user logs in to a digital service in Sweden.
+The assertion that is provided to relying party includes attributes from eIDAS as well as attributes from the Identity Binding Service.

-The Identity Binding Service can be used by end-users, who are authenticated through eIDAS, in those cases when:
+The Identity Binding Service can be used by the end-users, who are authenticated through eIDAS, in those cases when:
-- end-user have a registered record in terms of Swedish personal identification number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) in the Swedish population register, and
+- the end-user has a registered record in terms of Swedish personal identity number (a.k.a. personnummer) or the Swedish coordination number (a.k.a. samordningsnummer) in the Swedish population register, and
-- end-user have chosen to bound this record to her/his eIDAS notified eID.
+- the end-user has chosen to associate this record to her/his eIDAS notified eID.

 When end-user's Swedish records are linked to her/his eID, the Swedish eIDAS-node can provide this information in the assertion to relying party.

 <a name="making-a-binding"></a>
 ### 2.1.
 Making a Binding
-Identity binding can be made through a number of different [Record Matching Processes](#record-matching-processes).
+Identity binding can be made through a number of different [Identity Binding Processes](#identity-binding-processes).
 These processes are run separately or in combinations and can result in linked identifications based on three different levels of confidence.
 See also [section 3, "Identity Binding Levels"](#identity-binding-levels)